-Badi H. Baltagi is Distinguished Professor of Economics at Syracuse University and part time chair at the University of Leicester.
+Badi H. Baltagi is a Distinguished Professor of Economics at Syracuse University and part-time chair at the University of Leicester.
 He was previously Professor of Economics and holder of the George Summey, Jr. Professor Chair in Liberal Arts at Texas A&M University.
 He studied economics at the University of Pennsylvania (Ph.D., 1979) and statistics at Carnegie-Mellon (M.S., 1975).
 He is co-editor of Economics Letters, served as co-editor of Empirical Economics from (1999-2018), served as replication editor of Journal of Applied Econometrics (2003-2018).
 He served as an associate editor of Journal of Econometrics (1999-2018).
 He is on the board of editors of Econometric Reviews.

-His research interests cover a broad range of topics in econometrics, especially panel data, spatial panels, specification testing, simultaneous equations, seemingly unrelated regressions, technical change, airlines efficiency, cigarette and liquor consumption, rational addiction, gasoline demand in the OECD,estimation of wage curves for Germany, gravity models for trade, foreign direct investment, nursing labor supply.
+His research interests cover a broad range of topics in econometrics, especially panel data, spatial panels, specification testing, simultaneous equations, seemingly unrelated regressions, technical change, airlines efficiency, cigarette, and liquor consumption, rational addiction, gasoline demand in the OECD, estimation of wage curves for Germany, gravity models for trade, foreign direct investment, nursing labor supply.

 Badi H. Baltagi joined IZA as a Research Fellow in January 2002.